Efflorescent Powders

 • Efflorescent powders can help maintain hydration of some formulations, which may be useful for topical applications or other dosage forms where moisture content is critical.

-Disadvantages of efflorescent powders:
+Disadvantages of efflorescent powder:

 • The release of water molecules can alter the physical and chemical properties of the powder, potentially affecting its stability, appearance, and flow properties.